MarkDing/IoT-Developer-Boot-Camp-Wiki/proprietary/Configure-TI-CC2541-compatible-proprietary-PHY.md

 </div>

 ### 3.2.4 Use "Frequency vs Time" trace mode, the whole frame will be show up.
 Time between Marker1 and Marker2 is 52us.
 This should be the preamble time.
 13bytes preamble, 2Mbps means one bit take 0.5us, 13x8x0.5us=52us.
-The MS2629A only detect 1 byte preamble and got 48us CW signal.
-Still not know the reason, but checking only TI BLE PHY, it got the same issue.
-This's why it has configured according to given parameters but our EFR32 device can not detect the preamble.
+The signal analyzer MS2692A only detect 1 byte preamble and got 48us CW signal.
+Still not know the reason, but checking on TI BLE PHY and other GFSK 2Mbps PHYs, all got the same issue.
+This's why it has configured according to given parameters but our EFR32xG22 device can not detect the preamble.
 <div align="center">
   <img src="files/PR-Configure-TI-CC2541-compatible-proprietary-PHY/SA-04-frame.png">
 </div>